-The most important phenomenon of chemotaxis is the cell aggregation, in which initially evenly distributed cells start to aggregate into one or several centers.
-The variations of the functions in (\ref{1}) make the Keller-Segel model very rich in dynamics and mathematically it can induce various interesting and striking properties such as existence of global solutions and finite time blow-ups.
-These two important mechanisms have both been successfully adopted to model the cell aggregations.
-Moreover, this intuitively simple system (\ref{1}) successfully demonstrates its ability in presenting solutions with spatial patterns even in its simplest case.
-Furthermore, this model is able to explain the phenomenon of wave propagation of bands of certain bacteria under the influence of a chemical.
+One of the most important and interesting phenomena of chemotaxis is the cellular aggregation, in which initially evenly distributed cells merge with each other and eventually aggregate into one or several groups.
+The variation of the functions in (\ref{12}) allows this Keller--Segel model to admit very rich spatial--temporal dynamics from the view point of mathematical analysis.
+It can induce various interesting and striking properties such as global existence, finite time blow-ups etc. to model the cellular aggregation.
+Moreover, this intuitively simple system successfully demonstrates its ability in presenting solutions with spatial patterns even in its simplest case.
+Furthermore, (\ref{12}) is able to explain the phenomenon of wave propagation of bands of certain bacteria under the influence of a chemical.